ADODI Muse: A Gay Negro Ensemble collection

 Biographical / Historical

-The ADODI Muse: A Gay Negro Ensemble, was established in 1995 as a writers collective to provide a safe haven for the written stories, poems, plays and essays of African-American gay men in Atlanta.
-The organization’s name comes from the Yoruba word Adodi which means “men who love men.”
+The ADODI Muse: A Gay Negro Ensemble was established in 1995 as a writers collective to provide a safe haven for the written stories, poems, plays and essays of African-American gay men in Atlanta.
+The organization’s name comes from the Yoruba word Adodi, which means “men who love men.”

-Among the ensemble's signature works are "Late Night Garage Sale: The Show (Everything Must Go), 2000; and "Weeping Mighty Tears," 1998; and "Burning for Your Touch," 1996.
+The performers' signature works include "Late Night Garage Sale: The Show (Everything Must Go) 2000; "Weeping Mighty Tears," 1998; and "Burning for Your Touch," 1996.

 Extent